exercism/website-copy/tracks/rust/exercises/leap/mentoring.md

 ### Talking points
 - it's very helpful to internalize the rules Rust uses for [expression order](https://doc.rust-lang.org/reference/expressions.html#expression-precedence)
-- there is no compile time penalty of binding parts of the boolean expression to a meaningful name and combine the afterwards
+- there is no run time penalty from binding parts of the boolean expression to a meaningful name and combining them afterwards

 ### Benchmark code